benediktclaus/benelib/README.md

 # benelib

-The `benelib` contains some helper functions for commonly executed tasks, and thus a convenient workflow in R.
+The `benelib` contains some little helper functions for my commonly executed tasks, and thus a convenient workflow in R.

 It can be downloaded, installed and finally loaded via